April 13, 2023

 Using a third-party Azure AD backup solution ensures that your organization’s access to Microsoft 365 apps, services, and data remain unaffected in the event of an attack, outage, or misconfiguration.

-How to back up your Azure AD Tenants with CoreView Configuration Manager
+How to back up your Entra (Azure AD) Tenants with CoreView Configuration Manager

-CoreView Configuration Manager for Microsoft 365, Simeon Cloud is an end-to-end automation platform that offers a suite of tools and services to help enterprise IT teams efficiently manage their Microsoft 365 environments.
+CoreView Configuration Manager for Microsoft 365 is an end-to-end automation platform that offers a suite of tools and services to help enterprise IT teams efficiently manage their Microsoft 365 environments.
 One of our key offerings is an Azure AD protection solution, which enables organizations to implement a robust backup strategy for their tenants.

 With Configuration Manager, IT teams can benefit from comprehensive backups of various Azure AD components, scheduled automated backups at regular intervals, as well as granular recovery of specific settings and policies.
 CoreView Configuration Manager also maintains a version history of the backed-up data, allowing teams to track changes and revert to previous configurations if needed.